Manohar-Kommi/Event_Driven_Data_pipeline/README.md

 ---

-# AWS Data Processing Pipeline Project
+# Event Driven Data Pipeline Project

-This project implements a real-time data processing pipeline using various AWS services, including Lambda, S3, DynamoDB, Step Functions, IAM roles, and CloudWatch.
+This project implements a real-time user data processing pipeline using various AWS services, including Lambda, S3, DynamoDB, Step Functions, IAM roles, and CloudWatch.
 This README will guide you through the steps needed to set up, deploy, and manage the pipeline.

 ## Table of Contents